cstieg/ShoppingCart.PayPal/Sales.PayPal/Readme.md

 Copy PayPalController to controller in main project, uncomment, substitute namespaces where necessary Copy Scripts folder to main project

+Make sure JQuery 3.1 is installed on main project!

 Uncomment this line in ShoppingCartController, and delete the next one
 	//ClientInfo ClientInfo = new PayPalApiClient().GetClientSecrets();
 	  object ClientInfo = null;